Non-Commutative Geometry, Categories and Quantum Physics: Applications to Physics.

 The first one to conjecture that, at small scales, space-time modeled by ``manifolds'' might not be an operationally defined concept was B.~Riemann himself.
 A.~Einstein immediately recognized the need to introduce ``quantum'' modifications to general relativity and M.~Bronstein realized that the specific problems posed by a covariant quantization of general relativity were calling for a rejection of the usual space-time modeled via Riemannian geometry.
 Recently a more complete argument has been put forward by S.~Doplicher-K.~Fredenhagen-J.~Roberts~\cite{DFR0,DFR} and by many other in several variants.

 J.~Wheeler~\cite{Wh3} introduced the well-known ``space-time-foam'' term to define the hypothetical geometrical structure that should supersede smooth differentiable manifolds at small scales.
 Non-commutative geometries are a natural candidate to replace ordinary Lorentzian smooth manifolds as the arena of physics and provide a rigorous (although incomplete, yet) formalization of the notion of space-time ``fuzziness''.

 The notion of non-commutative space-time originated from an idea of W.~Heisenberg~\footnote{He communicated it in a letter to R.~Peierls who shared the suggestion with W.~Pauli and R.~Oppenheimer.} that was developed by H.~Snyder~\cite{Sn}.
 More recently S.~Doplicher-K.~Fredenhagen-J.~Roberts~\cite{DFR0,DFR,Do1,Do2} described a new version of Poincar\'e covariant non-commutative space.
 An algebraic quantum field theory on such non-commutative spaces is currently under active development (see S.~Doplicher~\cite{Do} for a recent review) and there are some hopes to get in such cases a theory that is free from divergences.
-Many other ``variants'' of non-commutative space-time (mostly obtained by ``deformation'' of Minkowski space-time or as ``homogeneuos spaces'' of a ``deformed'' Poincar\'e group) and non-commutative field theory on them are now under investigation in theoretical physics (see for example J.~Madore~\cite{Ma}, B.~Cerchiai-G.~Fiore-J.~Madore~\cite{CFM}, G.~Fiore~\cite{Fio}, G.~Fiore-J.Wess~\cite{FW}, H.~Grosse-G.~Lechner~\cite{GLe} and references therein), but it is beyond our scope here to enter the details of their description.
+Many other ``variants'' of non-commutative space-time (mostly obtained by ``deformation'' of Minkowski space-time or as ``homogeneuos spaces'' of a ``deformed'' Poincar\'e group) and non-commutative field theory on them are now under investigation in theoretical physics (see for example J.~Madore~\cite{Ma}, B.~Cerchiai-G.~Fiore-J.~Madore~\cite{CFM}, G.~Fiore~\cite{Fio,Fio2,Fio3}, G.~Fiore-J.Wess~\cite{FW}, H.~Grosse-G.~Lechner~\cite{GLe} and references therein), but it is beyond our scope here to enter the details of their description.

-A.~Einstein has been one of the few to stress the conceptual need for a geometrical treatment of the nuclear and electromagnetic forces alongside with gravity.
+On the path of complete ``geometrization of matter'' envisioned by B.~Riemann and W.~K.~Clifford, A.~Einstein has been one of the few to stress the conceptual need for a geometrical treatment of the nuclear and electromagnetic forces alongside with gravity.
 T.~Kaluza and O.~Klein's theory of unification of electromagnetism with gravity via ``extra-dimensional'' Lorentzian manifolds was clearly going in this direction, but it has gained some popularity only recently, with the introduction of superstrings that, for reasons of internal consistency, require the existence of (compactified) extra dimensions and whose treatment of gravity is manifestly non-background-independent (in the sense required by general relativity).